Big Tobacco is ramping up its transition

-British American Tobacco’s (BATS.L) higher revenue guidance is a sign its overhaul is working.
-The UK group reckons its 2021 revenue will grow more than 5% rather than between 3% and 5%, thanks in part to growth in products that carry less of a health risk.
+LONDON (Reuters Breakingviews) - British American Tobacco’s higher revenue guidance is a sign its overhaul is working.
+The UK group reckons its 2021 revenue will grow more than 5% here rather than between 3% and 5%, thanks in part to growth in products that carry less of a health risk.

 That helps explain why BAT’s valuation drags behind the Marlboro maker.
 According to Refinitiv data it trades on 8 times forward earnings, compared to 11 times for PMI.
 How much this narrows hinges on how BAT and PMI’s respective overhauls pan out.
 (By Dasha Afanasieva)